CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 Think about the demand and efficiency issue, chemist doesn't.
 Similarly, software engineers must think about the demand of software, computer scientists don't.

 <h3>Q6 - Abstractions, Conversations, Specification, Translation, and Iteration </h3>
+haah

 ## References
 1. <a name="ref1">Brooks</a>, F., <q>No Silver Bullet: Essence and